Purplecannon/footnote/doc/WeeklyProgress.md

   - Configured DigitalOcean Spaces for thumbnails
   - Implemented capturing a thumbnail, uploading it to DO Spaces, displaying on webapp
 - Updated GitHub Secrets
+- Debugged deployment - app can successfully build on DigitalOcean Droplet

 #### Catherine Jin